Mal Pais, Costa Rica

 Go Beach Hopping

-The beaches of Mal Pais are all spots of raw beauty.
-All the beaches here are small and the water near shore is somewhat rocky.
+The white sand beaches of Mal Pais are all spots of raw beauty.
+All the beaches here are small and somewhat rocky in places.

 For a nice walking (or surfing) beach, head towards Santa Teresa and check out Playa Carmen.